myllyma/ilfs_ht_tenttiapplikaatio/README.md

 # Ideal Learning fullstack course's main excercise work.

-A testing and development version of both the frontend and backend can be executed with:
+A testing and development version of the frontend can be started with:

 `npm start`

--command in their respective directories.

-Both must be running for frontend to get the necessary data.
+Needs to be ran in the "frontend"-directory.

+And backend development version can be executed with:

+`npm run dev`

 # Project state

-Basic server implementation complete.
-It still needs considerable refactoring to make it "pretty", but it does what it needs to do for now.
-Proper SQL database integration coming up later once it has been built.
+-Currently, since the database is not public, the backend cannot get data, thus no functionality.
+-Server implementation basically complete.
+Routes and SQL calls for the basic set of commands essentially complete (with a slight addition needed for GET routes to massage data into a better form for the frontend).
+-Frontend has not yet matched up to the changes made to backend during its development round.
+-No concept of "user" in either frontend or backend yet, only in database.
+-Login not implemented.
+-Concept of "course" to attach exams to has not yet implemented in routes or frontend.